astroML/gatspy/doc/periodic/lomb_scargle.rst

     >>> mask = (filts == 'r')
     >>> t_r, mag_r, dmag_r = t[mask], mag[mask], dmag[mask]

-Given this data, we'd like to find the best period with the periodogram.
+Given this data, we'd like to determine the best period using the periodogram.
 This can be done using the ``find_best_period`` method of any of the above estimators, once the ``period_range`` attribute of the optimizer is set (see discussion below).